William Debonaire Haggard

-William Debonaire Haggard FSA, FRAS (2 Feb 1787 – 4 Apr 1866) was a numismatist and an expert on bullion.
+William Debonaire Haggard FSA, FRAS (2 Feb 1787 – 4 Apr 1866) was a banker of the city of London, a numismatist, and an expert on bullion.
 He was the Principal of the Bullion Office of the Bank of England in the 1840s.

 Life

+William Debonaire Haggard was the son of Mark Haggard, son of merchant Mark Haggard of Strafford-le-Bow.